samiulabir201/FlexMask-EduRanker/README.md

 # FlexMask EduRanker: LLM Suffix Ranking for Student Math Misconception Detection

-A production-grade, CV-worthy repository showcasing a **1st-place** approach for misconception-aware MCQ scoring.
+A production-grade, CV-worthy repository showcasing a **State-of-the-art** approach for misconception-aware MCQ scoring.
 This project reframes the problem as **suffix classification** using LLMs, **FlexAttention-style masking**, and **multi-seed ensembling**.
 Optimized inference is supported via **W8A8 INT8 quantization** interfaces.